FSD1118 Finnish Local Government Barometer 1997: Inhabitants

 - Foundation for Municipal Development

-employment schemes, identity, local finance, local government, local government services, municipalities, regional government, regional planning
+employment programmes, identity, local finance, local government, local government services, municipalities, regional government, regional planning

 The survey studied public opinion on the present, the future of local administration in Finland, and the financial situation of municipalities.
 The respondents were asked which provinces were attractive in terms of livelihood and employment, which provinces they would like to visit as tourists, which provinces will manage future transitions in society, which favour entrepreneurship, and which are committed to improving their future prospects.
 Attitudes towards consolidation of municipalities were mapped in several questions.
 The respondents took stand on statements regarding the consolidations, and estimated how many municipalities there should be in Finland.